 PIs leading self-supported projects will provide further details about purpose, goals, and revenue sources and uses.

 Project Account Setup and Structure

 The next step is opening up your account.
-The Sponsored Programs manager will assist with setting up and managing accounts for all awarded sponsored projects.
-The Self-support Programs manager will assist with setting up and managing all self-supported projects.
+The Post-Award analyst will assist with setting up and managing accounts for all awarded sponsored projects.
+The Self-Support Programs manager will assist with setting up and managing all self-supported projects.
 Investigators leading self-supported projects must first complete and submit the Request/Agreement for Self-Support Project Account [pdf] form.
 The chart below describes structure and details on account types.

 Project account numbers contain ten digits:

 - The first two digits represent the specific accounting fund

 - The second set of digits represents the associated academic department

 - The last set of digits is randomly assigned to distinguish one account from another